Industry — Roofing

 • 06

 Reviews treated as a one-time setup.
 A $25K reroof customer reads your reviews hard.
-Review count and recency build up month after month.
-Roofers who stop getting new reviews lose to roofers who keep getting them, even at a lower star rating.
+But reviews aren't just social proof — review count and recency are a direct input into your LSA rank and your map pack position.
+Roofers who stop getting new reviews slide down both, even at a lower star rating than a competitor who keeps them coming.

 • 07

 Reports that don't matter.
 "Impressions up 200%."
-Owner can't tell which ad produced the $28K reroof signed last Tuesday.
+Owner can't tell which ad produced the $28K reroof signed last Tuesday, or what any of it cost per booked job.

 You don't need another agency selling a generic roofing package.
 You need someone who understands the three businesses, the weather, and the channels that actually produce signed contracts.